-iAnthus Capital Holdings, Inc. (the "Company" or "iAnthus") is one of the largest Multi-State Operators ("MSOs") in the United States, providing investors with diversified exposure to the regulated cannabis industry.
-The Company develops, owns, and operates licensed cannabis cultivation, processing, and dispensary facilities, and the Company offers innovative branded cannabis and cannabidiol ("CBD") products in markets across the United States.
-As at June 30, 2020, through its subsidiaries, the Company currently owns and/or operates 38 dispensaries and 12 cultivation and/or processing facilities throughout the United States as compared to 26 dispensaries and 12 cultivation and/or processing facilities as at June 30, 2019.
+As of September 30, 2020, through its subsidiaries, the Company currently owns and/or operates 29 dispensaries and 10 cultivation and/or processing facilities throughout the United States.
 The Company also distributes cannabis and CBD products to over 200 dispensaries and CBD products to over 2,300 retail stores throughout the United States.
-The Company's existing licenses, interests, and contractual arrangements provide the Company with the capacity to own and/or operate up to 741 dispensaries and up to 15 cultivation/processing facilities, and manufacture and/or distribute its cannabis products in 10 states within the United States.
+Pursuant to existing licenses, interests and contractual arrangements, the Company has the capacity to own and/or operate up to an additional 13 dispensaries in five states, plus an uncapped number of dispensaries in Florida and up to 12 cultivation and/or processing facilities, and have the right to manufacture and distribute cannabis products in ten U.S. states.

 Incorporated in British Columbia, Canada in 2014, the Company became the first licensed multi-state cannabis operator in the United States to publicly trade on the Canadian Securities Exchange (the "CSE") in 2016 under the ticker symbol "IAN".
-The Company's shares are also quoted on the OTC Pink Markets, part of the OTC Markets Group, under the ticker symbol "ITHUF".
+The Company's shares are also quoted on the OTC Pink Markets, part of the OTC Markets Group Inc's Pink Tier, under the ticker symbol "ITHUF".

-The Company's multi-state operations encompass the full spectrum of medical and adult-use cannabis enterprises, including cultivation, processing, product development, wholesale-distribution, and retail.
-The Company's product offerings include:

-- flower (smokable flower and pre-rolls);
+The Company's multi-state operations encompass the full spectrum of medical and adult-use cannabis and CBD enterprises, including cultivation, processing, product development, wholesale-distribution, and retail.
+Cannabis products offered by the Company include flower and trim, products containing cannabis flower and trim (such as pre-rolls), cannabis infused products (such as topical creams, tinctures and sprays) and products designed for beauty and skincare (such as lotions, creams, haircare products, lip balms and bath bombs).

-- concentrates (vaporizer cartridges, wax products, tinctures, topicals, etc.)

-- cannabis infused edibles; and

-- a full suite of CBD products.